Financial Advisor vs. Certified Financial Planner: What’s the Difference?

 Typically, financial advisors are compensated by commission or paid a fee.
 Financial advisors are licensed and pass several tests to begin practicing.
 In some states, there are also regulatory bodies to ensure they are acting ethically.

-CFPs are trained for one specific task: helping their clients make a plan to meet a particular financial goal.
+Certified financial planners are trained for one specific task: helping their clients make a plan to meet particular financial goals.
 A CFP will complete all the basic training and licensing of a financial advisor, then complete a more rigorous course of study to earn their CFP designation from the Certified Financial Planner Board of Standards.

 On the other hand, financial advisors are more appropriate if your needs are more comprehensive.
 Maybe in addition to a financial plan, you need an investing strategy or want guidance on choosing the best insurance products.
 If you are in this category, you may want to choose a financial advisor who has a background in all these matters.
 Alternatively, you can select different professionals for each goal.